jstritch/easy-git-annex/README.md

 ## Installation

 Git must be installed and verified to run from the command line.
-Install git-annex and verify it runs from the command line to use git-annex commands;
+Install git-annex and verify it runs from the command line to use git-annex commands.
-it is not necessary to install git-annex to use easy-git-annex only with Git.
 Current versions of git-annex are available from the [developer](https://downloads.kitenet.net/).

 Installation of easy-git-annex may be performed with the command